Den-One/GameObjectListEditor/README.md

 ![alt text](https://github.com/Den-One/GameObjectListEditor/blob/main/documents/choose_file.png)

 If we look into out testFile.txt, it has a lot of raw data.
 But don't worry, the application parses all the information before displaying it.
+While parsing, empty lines are ignored.
+The document has 2 types of lines: 'OBJECT' and 'PROPERTY'.
+After this key word goes name of entity.
+On the property level, there is a property name and its description.
+On the object level, there is only name.
+Objects may have zero properties.

 ![alt text](https://github.com/Den-One/GameObjectListEditor/blob/main/documents/raw-dataFile.png)